suparna-here-123/suparna-here-123.github.io/_posts/2020-11-9-Stendahl.md

 ---
-title: My Brief Encounter with Stendahl Syndrome
+title: My Brief Encounter with Stendahl Syndrome tags : [Article, Experience]
-tags: [Article, Experience]
 style: fill
-color: secondary
+color: primary
 description: All of us have at some point in our lives been overwhelmed by an incident or view, that induced a medley of feelings, all at once.
-Here's an account of one of my experiences like this..
-(P.S. - This phenonmena is termed 'Stendahl Syndrome')
+Here's an account of one such experience of mine. <br>(P.S. - This phenonmena is termed 'Stendahl Syndrome')
 ---

 This summer break, after a grueling two years of eleventh and twelfth grade, my